LibraryCarpentry/lc-sql/_episodes/02-basic-queries.md

 > ## Challenge
 > Let's try to combine what we've learned so far in a single
 > query.
-Using the articles table write a query to display the three date fields,
+Using the articles table write a query to display the title, three date fields,
 > `issns`, and `citation_count`, for articles published after June, ordered
 > alphabetically by first author name.
 Write the query as a single line, then
 > put each clause on its own line, and see how more legible the query becomes!